Thomas-Mildner/helm-odoo/README.md

 Then, you need to have a Secret in your namespace with the following name: `your-release-name`-odoo-odoo-conf Or if you set the `fullnameOverride` parameter, the Secret name will be `fullnameOverride`-odoo-conf.

+### Use external-secret.io for Odoo configuration

+In the `values.yaml` file, set the `externalsecrets.enabled` parameter to `true`.

+You need to have the external-secret.io operator installed in your cluster.
+See the [external-secrets.io](documentation] for more information.

 ## Local Setup for development

 Create a kind cluster: